slhck/SubjectivePlayer/README.md

 In this example:

 - A custom start message is shown first
-- Then a training introduction screen appears
+- Then a training introduction screen appears, with a custom training message
 - Two training videos are played with ratings
 - A training complete screen is shown
 - The main test begins with `video1.mp4` through `video8.mp4`, with breaks in between